Qubit regularized $O(N)$ nonlinear sigma models: Results: Wilson-Fisher fixed point

-In this section, we show that we can compute the critical exponents $\nu$ and $\eta$ of the $O(N)$ Wilson-Fisher fixed point for $N=2,4,6,8$ using the algorithm described in the previous section.
-For $N\geq 10$, the model seems to show some unexpected behavior.
-We will comment on this in the conclusions.
+Using the worm algorithm described in the previous section, we have performed computations for the $O(N)$ models for various $N$.
+To show that the physics of the continuum $O(N)$ \ac{NLSM} is reproduced in the qubit models, we locate the critical point and compute the critical exponents $\nu$ and $\eta$.
+We perform computations for $N=2,4,6,8$ and lattice sizes up to $L=192$.
+While the model is well-defined for any $N$, it seems to show some unexpected behavior for $N \geq 10$, which prevented us from pushing the calculations to higher $N$.
+We will comment on this later in the conclusions.